Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Add bay leaf and the remaining dill.

-- Place the jars in a large pot and fill with warm water as much as you can.
+- Place the jars in a large pot and fill the pot with warm water up to the rim of the jars.

-- Bring to boil and leave to cool.
+- Bring to a rolling boil and leave to cool.

 - Store the jars with pickles in a dry, cool, dark place for about 2 months before serving.